Countdown to TAG Camp!

-TAG Summer Camp
+What is TAG Summer Camp?

 An Annual Collab: Translational Adapted Group (TAG) x Local Education Agencies

-TAG Summer Camp is an intensive, educational summer program for early elementary-aged children, hosted in collaboration with Local Education Agencies (LEAs).
+TAG stands for Translational Adapted Group, which represent the values of the community programs we offer: accessible education, meeting clients/families where they are, and building community.
+The TAG Summer Camp is an intensive, educational summer program for early elementary-aged children, hosted in collaboration with Local Education Agencies (LEAs).
 TAG Summer Camp is designed to support early reading, self-regulation, and social communication skills through a universally designed, adapted group curriculum that emphasizes group synchrony, engagement, and connection in all activities.

 • Dr. Schea Fissel Brannick, PhD, CCC-SLP